Best Osprey Hiking Backpack

 I'll lay out my top picks now.

-These extra large Osprey packs are rather rare and hence you don't get much options.
+These extra large Osprey packs are rather rare and hence you don't get many options.

-They aren't one of those packs that are just stuffed with features to compensate other downsides, oh no. They're both extremely comfortable backpacks (although they're fairly heavy at 5 lbs).
+They aren't one of those packs that are just stuffed with features to compensate other downsides.
+They're both extremely comfortable backpacks (although they're fairly heavy at 5 pounds).

-In fact, they're the only two series of Osprey backpacks that offer state of the art custom molding hipbelts (find source here on Osprey's own site).
+In fact, they're the only two series of Osprey backpacks that offer state-of-the-art custom molded hipbelts (find source here on Osprey's own site).

-- Have them take the removable hipbelt of your backpack,
+2. Have them take the removable hipbelt off your backpack

-- Mold it to your unique hip and waist anatomy.
+4. Mold it to your unique hip and waist anatomy

 The result: You're handed over the only hip belt in the WORLD designed for the unique curvatures of your own body.

-This is why superior BioForm hipbelts of Xenith/Xena are going to respond even better to your unique curves during the molding process.
+This is why superior BioForm hipbelts are going to respond even better to your unique curves during the molding process.

-This is actually the reason why it's only incorporated to the backpacks with extended trip main purposes only: Xenith/Xena and Aether/Ariel Series.
+This is actually the reason why it's only incorporated to the backpacks with extended trip main purposes only: Xenith/Xena (discontinued) and Aether/Ariel series.

-Osprey themselves agree that it'd indeed be an overkill for anything less aggressive than that.
+Osprey agrees it'd indeed be overkill for anything less aggressive than that.

-I've talked more about this in my Osprey Xenith vs Aether post, so check that out if you're interested.
-My top picks are Xenith 88 and Aether AG 70.
+I talk more about this in my Osprey Xenith vs Aether post, so check that out if you're interested.
+My top picks are the Xenith 88 and the Aether AG 70.

-The typical 7+ day backpack volume is 90+ liters.
-This leaves you with one option: Men's Xenith 105.
+The typical 7-plus-day backpack volume is 90-plus liters.
+This leaves you with one option: the men's Aether Plus 100

-Compared to Xenith's other smaller 88 & 75 liter counterparts, besides extra tens of liters of volume; Xenith 105 is constructed with a thicker (4 mm vs 3.5 mm) and more robust peripheral frame in addition.
+Compared to Aether's smaller counterparts, besides extra tens of liters of volume, it is constructed with a thicker (4 mm vs 3.5 mm) and more robust peripheral frame

-This in the end makes carrying really heavy loads (loads that are heavy even for Xenith 88/75!) noticeably more comfortable due to incredibly well enduring suspension capability.
+This makes carrying really heavy loads noticeably more comfortable due to the incredibly well-built suspension capability.

-Unfortunately, Osprey didn't introduce a women's counterpart for Xenith 105, so the largest option is Xena 85.
+Unfortunately, Osprey didn't introduce a women's counterpart for the Aether Plus 100, so the largest option is the Ariel Plus 85.
 No idea why they went down this route.

-That said, if you're a female looking for a 90+ L pack, you can get Xenith 105 and might still be perfectly fine with it.
+That said, if you're a female looking for a 90+ L pack, you can get an Aether Pus 100 and might still be perfectly fine with it.

-Design differences in men's/women's models take place in the curvatures and shape of the pack (mostly belts and straps) - which I would say isn't going to be a huge difference unless you're shorter than, say, 5'7".
+Design differences in men's/women's models take place in the curvatures and shapes of the packs (mostly belts and straps), which I would say isn't going to be a huge difference unless you're shorter than, say, 5'4".

 Multi-day (2-5 nights) trips (55-75 L)

-My overall top pick for this category is Atmos AG 65 (women's counterpart is Aura AG 65).
+My overall top pick for this category is the Atmos AG 65 (women's counterpart is the Aura AG 65).

-If you're a regular reader of my Osprey related posts, then you know I'm a huge fan of both of them.
+If you're a regular reader of my Osprey reviews, you know I'm a huge fan of both models.

-I'd recommend Atmos AG 65 (women's counterpart is Aura AG 65) my eyes closed.
+I'd recommend the Atmos AG 65 (women's counterpart is the Aura AG 65)

-Comfortable, useful, versatile, ventilated and well organized.
-It applies to a huge range of potential buyers - which is why it's almost impossible to go flat out wrong with them.
+They're comfortable, useful, versatile, ventilated and well organized.
+Both models apply to a huge range of potential buyers - which is why it's almost impossible to go wrong with them.

-REI also recommends it not only as the best Osprey backpacking backpack but the best backpacking backpack out in the entire market:
+REI also recommends it not only as the best Osprey backpacking backpack but the best backpacking backpack in the entire category

 *Video is time-adjusted.